sln310/Final_client/README.md

 ## What is this?

-This application allows users to view, create, and favorite for graphics.
+This application allows users to view, post, and favorites graphics.

 https://final-client-two.vercel.app/